Little-Bears-Pre-School/little-bears-website/content/pages/about-us.md

     She has worked at Little Bears since 2009 and has been our Supervisor since 2019 as well as our Safeguarding Lead &amp; SENCO Officer.

-    Managing the day to day running of the setting and is responsible for ensuring the children have a safe and happy environment in which they can thrive and learn through play.

-    Debbie prepares our newsletter, keeping parents fully updated with our activities and &ldquo;Little Bear&rdquo; achievements on a weekly basis.

     Qualifications<br>
     CACHE Level 3 Childrens Care Learning &amp; Development<br>
     Designated Lead<br>